Understanding the neural computations supporting visual perception

 Funding

-Our work is currently supported by ONR (N00014-19-1-2029), NSF (IIS-1912280 and EAR-1925481), DARPA (D19AC00015), NIH/NINDS (R21 NS 112743), and the ANR-3IA Artificial and Natural Intelligence Toulouse Institute (ANR-19-PI3A-0004).
+Our work is currently supported by ONR (N00014-24-1-2026), NSF (EAR-1925481), DARPA (D19AC00015), and the ANR-3IA Artificial and Natural Intelligence Toulouse Institute (ANR-19-PI3A-0004).

-Additional support provided by the Carney Institute for Brain Science, the Center for Vision Research (CVR) and the Center for Computation and Visualization (CCV).
+Additional support was provided by the Carney Institute for Brain Science, the Center for Vision Research (CVR), and the Center for Computation and Visualization (CCV).
 We acknowledge the Cloud TPU hardware resources that Google made available via the TensorFlow Research Cloud (TFRC) program as well as computing hardware supported by NIH Office of the Director grant S10OD025181.